AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/export-or-import-organization-structure-and-product-allocations.md

 ## Import the organization structure

 As a [global administrator](https://helpx.adobe.com/enterprise/global-admin-console/manage-administrators.html), you can import potentially modified data.
-When uploaded, the new data is compared with current data and any changes are applied to the organization hierarchy.
+When uploaded, the new data is compared with the current data and any changes are applied to the organization hierarchy.
 All import operations are performed on the updated copy of the organization hierarchy.
 If you have any pending changes, the import changes will be added on top of the pending changes in the hierarchy.

 ### Steps to import